 If you’re using a funeral director, they will arrange the cremation for you and deal with all of the paperwork.
 If you’re arranging the funeral yourself, you must make sure you give all of the paperwork back to us at the crematorium no later than 10am on the working day before the cremation.

 You can find out more information on applying for a cremation, including certificates and authorisation forms on .GOV.UK.

 The documents we need are available on the arranging a funeral page:

-- The Certificate for Cremation or Burial (the green form) – you’ll be given this when you register the death.
+A green form – you’ll be given this when you register the death.

 If the coroner has been involved, we need a Coroners Order for Cremation instead of the green form and the CR4 and CR5 forms.